Samiksha89/Spotifyloginpage_clone/README.md

 # 🎧 Spotify Login Page Clone

-A sleek and responsive front-end clone of Spotify’s login page — built with HTML, CSS, and JavaScript.
+A sleek and responsive front-end based clone of Spotify’s login page — built with HTML, CSS, and JavaScript.
 Designed purely for practice and to showcase clean UI skills.
 No frameworks, no fluff — just pure front-end.